We’re supporting a local campaign to end the practice of unpaid trial shifts in the city.

 An unpaid trial shift is where an employer fails to pay for work which either makes money from a prospective employee or saves money for the employer.
 The government issued new guidance as to what constitutes an unpaid trial shift in December 2018.

 We have pledged to look at how we can help end the practice of unpaid trial shifts.
-From 1 August we will be gathering information from businesses and prospective job applicants to understand the scale and nature of the issue:
+We are gathering information from businesses and prospective job applicants to understand the scale and nature of the issue:

 Why the council is taking action